0cjs/sedoc/8bit/conn/video.md

-SCART and JP-21 do not use straight-through cables; for signals marked "input" or "output," these are always the signals on the device connector and the cable is expected to swap them.
-(I.e., the computer sends audio on pin 2 which is connected to the monitor's receive pin 1.)
+SCART and JP-21 do not use straight-through cables; for signals marked "input" or "output," these are always the signals on the device connector and the cable is expected to swap them: i.e., the computer sends audio on pin 2 which is connected to the monitor's receive pin 1.
+The swapped pins on SCART are 1/2 (audioR), 3/6 (audioL), 17/18, 19/20 (CVBS/Y).
+For non-swapped signals (S-video and RGB), the signal source "up/primary/1" socket connects to the receiver's "down/secondary/2" socket.

 - Signals below are referenced from the computer to the display, i.e., "output" is a signal sent by the computer and recieved by the display.